 </DataTable>

-Form handling reveals practical application development skills and understanding of two-way binding.
+Form handling reveals practical application development skills.

 const form = reactive({